lightlessdays/AR-Measure/README.md

 ## 🤝 Contribute to this project

 Fork this project, make some changes and send a pull request to contribute to this project.
 You might consider completing one of the tasks from to-do list:
-- Adding undo button, to remove the previous point.
-- Adding discrete and continous buttons to let users to choose whether they want to measure points discretely or continously.
 - Adding an iOS .ipa file for Apple Users.

 ## 📱 Screenshots